Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Deterministic dynamics under time reversal and three approaches to persistence

 on $[0, \frac{1}{1-a}]$, because we know how $P$ transforms the jumps of functions and every function in $U$ is defined by its jumps.
 The idea to consider general right-continuous step functions with countably many jumps (called {\it saltus functions}) in the context of linear mod 1 transforms goes back to Halfin~\cite{Halfin75}.

 We will show that the set $U$ is closed under the action of $P$.
-We will give a simple explicit description of this action and show that $P$ is a quasi-compact operator on~$U$.
+Then we will give a simple, explicit description of this action and show that $P$ is a quasi-compact operator on~$U$; see Proposition~\ref{prop: A} and Remark~\ref{rem:compact}.

 2. The case $a \in [\frac23, 1)$.

 Here $\frac{2a-1}{1-a} \ge 1$ and thus the mapping $T_a$ does not account for the discontinuities of $Pf$ arising from the discontinuities of $f$ on $[1, \frac{2a-1}{1-a}]$ due to the second term in \eqref{eq:P+Rad}.
 The argument above gives